kemdev/jobsuche-api-js/README.md

-# Arbeitsagentur Jobsuche API JS - TS
+# Jobsuche API JS - TypeScript Library for Arbeitsagentur Job Search

-jobsuche-api-js is a simple JavaScript/TypeScript library designed to interact with the Jobsuche API provided by Job Arbeitsagentur.
-This project provides a library for interacting with the job search API.
+jobsuche-api-js is a simple JavaScript/TypeScript library designed to interact with the Jobsuche API provided by the German Federal Employment Agency (Arbeitsagentur).
+This library simplifies fetching job listings, job details, and search functionality for developers integrating job search features into their web applications.

 ## Status
 **This library is currently in beta.**
 We are actively working on improving the library.
 Please report any issues you encounter.

+## Features
+- Fetch job search results by location and keyword
+- Retrieve detailed information about specific job listings
+- Built-in authentication with API Key
+- Lightweight and easy to integrate with any JavaScript or TypeScript project

 ## Installation